 Our work is supported by private donations from members, foundations and charitable organizations, businesses, and others interested in supporting our mission.
 We use these contributions and gifts to invest in both people and science; supporting our members through education and a sense of community while also focusing squarely on impactful clinical research that will lead to healthier, happier, and more independent lives for those affected and their families.

 We began our relationship with the Rock ‘n’ Roll Marathon Series in 2014 and have since raised over $35,000 to fund Registry services and research.
-We have committed to the following cities for 2015: Seattle, Chicago, San Jose, and San Antonio.
+We have committed to the following cities for the remainder of 2015: San Jose, St. Louis, and San Antonio.
 We hope you can join us.

 We are excited to share the story of one of the many wonderful families of The Chromosome 18 Registry & Research Society.
 The Morgan family rallied their community around Ben, who has Tetrasomy 18p.